 Which increases the paranoia and Tear Jerker.
 You can be the nicest, sweetest person in your town.
 Construct and run no-kill shelters for abandoned pets, adopt disabled orphans, fund foster homes, donate to the poor and needy, etc, but you'll go to Hell anyway because God has seen to it before you were born.

-According to Greek Mythology, the world is ruled by a pantheon of Jerkass Gods who will utterly screw over mortals for the most petty of reasons, or no reason at all.
+According to Classical Mythology, the world is ruled by a pantheon of Jerkass Gods who will utterly screw over mortals for the most petty of reasons, or no reason at all.
 Yes, yes, if you managed to piss off the gods knowinglynote Although let's face it, if you were stupid enough to knowingly anger a God, you probably deserve whatever punishment they dish out.
 It happened to Tantalus... or unknowingly, get ready for a very hard life, if not worse.
 Being Properly Paranoid won't even help: there's a reason why cruel Irony is a major theme in Greek drama.
 Oh, and by the way, destiny rules everything and you have no control over your life.
 As a bonus: The ancient Greek word for "safe" translates to English as "free from fear".
 Their word for "safe" meant that they weren't in danger.
 It's a negative.
 To them, the default state of existence was "not safe".
 The Greeks basically lived in this trope.

 Also from Greek mythology, there's the Hydra.
 You know, the one that Heracles killed?
 Except... one of the heads was immortal, so he had to trap it under a rock.
 All it would take for an undying, poison-spewing monster to be released is for some unsuspecting builder to dig up the wrong rock.